Allowing public (unauthenticated) access

 Go to Google Cloud console

-2. Click the checkbox at the left of the service you want to make public.
-(Don't click the service itself.)
+2. To the left of the service that you want to make public, click the checkbox.
+Don't click the service itself.

-3. In the information pane in the top right corner click the Permissions tab.
-If the information pane isn't visible, you may need to click Show Info Panel, then click Permissions.
+3. In the information pane in the top-right corner, click the Permissions tab.
+If the information pane isn't visible, you might need to click Show Info Panel, then click Permissions.

 4. Click Add principal.

-1. From the Role drop-down menu, select the Cloud Run Invoker role.
+1. From the Select a role menu, select the Cloud Run Invoker role.

 2. Click Save.